-It turned out that a toy had been thrown onto a very high shelf in a moment of chaos resulting in a huge literally screaming meltdown on the part of the girl whose room it was.
+It turned out that a toy had been thrown onto a very high shelf in a moment of chaos resulting in a screaming meltdown on the part of the girl whose room it was.
 I could well imagine it may have been the last straw moment for the girl whose house had been taken over on this day, fun but stressful!
 Before long, there was a team effort and a coherent plan of action to get the toy back down.
 The owner of the toy calmed down and looked hopeful as people turned their focus to the rescue mission.

 After the toy was strategically retrieved by the children using a sweeping brush, there was still debate about who was to blame so I continued to mediate to help them resolve the hurt feelings that lingered on.
 The process of resolution progressed in a similar fashion of respectful communication; I simply focused on reassuring them that everyone would be heard, that everyone needed to be heard and facilitated the turn taking.
 There was sharing, listening, reflecting, apologizing and acknowledging that brought them back together as a much stronger team of children than they'd been before.

 You might also like to read "The peaceful parenting approach to kid's conflicts"